Daly Cherry-Evans

-Cherry-Evans holds the record for most games for Manly, most games for Manly as Captain, most NRL games as halfback, most NRL tries as halfback, most field goals in the NRL, the oldest player in State of Origin history, the oldest Origin captain, and most consecutive games as a halfback at State of Origin level.
+Cherry-Evans holds the record for most games for Manly, most games for Manly as Captain, most NRL games as halfback, most NRL tries as halfback, most field goals in the NRL era, the oldest player in State of Origin history, the oldest Origin captain, and most consecutive games as a halfback at State of Origin level.

-Early life
+Personal life

 Cherry-Evans was born in Redcliffe, Queensland, Australia to an English-born mother and an Australian father.
 His father, Troy Evans, played as a for the Norths Devils and Redcliffe Dolphins in the Brisbane Rugby League premiership during the 1980s and 1990s.

-He began playing rugby league for the Redcliffe Dolphins at 5-years-old.
+He began playing rugby league for the Redcliffe Dolphins at five-years-old.
 At 12 years of age Cherry-Evans moved to Mackay, Queensland with his family and continued to play junior rugby league for Mackay Brothers, Sarina Crocodiles and South's Sharks.
 He attended St Patrick's College during his high school years.
 He also attended Redcliffe State High School in Year 12 and played for the school's rugby league team.
 At the beginning of 2008 Cherry-Evans was invited by Dennis Moore to trial with the Manly-Warringah Sea Eagles and later signed a contract to play for their under-20s National Youth Competition team.

+Daly is married to his long-time partner, Vessa Rockliff and have three daughters together.
+The couple married in late November 2024 in Manly, Sydney, after being together for many years.
+The ceremony was attended by several NRL stars, including Kieran Foran and the Trbojevic brothers.